United States Army during the Vietnam War: Recruitment

-Under the Selective Service Act of 1967, all men were required to register for the draft at the age of 18.
-This allowed enlistment up to the age of 27.
+Under the Selective Service Act of 1948, all men were required to register for the draft at the age of 18.
+This allowed entry up to the age of 27.
 At the beginning of the US ground offensive in 1965, the number of conscripts made up less than a third of the army.
 Upon reaching the age of 18, they were required to register with the local draft board, fill out a classification questionnaire and undergo a pre-enlistment physical to determine their status and the possibility of deferment or exemption.
 Monthly quotas were allocated to the more than 4,000 conscription offices.
 The system of deferments and exemptions was based on a variety of criteria, including physical qualifications, education, major employment, family hardship and religious beliefs.

 Essential workers included police officers, firefighters, physicians, teachers, clergy and students of theology, and certain categories of scientists and engineers.
 Married men with or without children, post-secondary students, men caring for elderly parents, and other hardship cases were generally given lower priority for I-A status, but beginning in 1966, when the number of draftees was increased to 30,000 per month, such individuals were also called up.
 The peak year for conscription was 1966, when new divisions, brigades and support units were established and existing units were upgraded for deployment in Vietnam: 382,000 were drafted.
 After that it was well over 200,000 per year until it dropped off in 1970.

 Within a few weeks of registering, the men had to complete a classification questionnaire to assess their fitness for service.
 A classification of I-A meant that they were eligible for conscription.
 I-C, I-D, I-O, I-S, I-W, and I-Y were deferments for police, ROTC, conscientious objectors, high school students, conscientious objectors doing civilian work, or those drafted only in the event of a declaration of war.
 I-A, I-B and I-S were exemptions for critical occupations, farm workers and students.
 III-A was an exception for cases of extreme hardship or children.
 IV-A, IV-B, IV-C, IV-D, and F applied to persons with prior military service or a single surviving son, government officials, resident aliens who were not required to serve, clergymen or theology students, and the physically or mentally unfit.